 Table of Contents

-I know I'm biased, but I think this version of it is incredible.
-Seriously, it might be even better than Paula's!
+Honestly, I know it’s a bold claim, but this version might just be better than Paula’s!

 Ingredients You'll Need

-- Whole Corn Kernel- You can use fresh or frozen whole corn kernels, but just remember to thaw them first if you decide to use frozen ones.
+- 2 Cups Whole Corn Kernel- You can use fresh or frozen whole corn kernels, but just remember to thaw them first if you decide to use frozen ones.

-- Jiffy Corn Muffin Mix- I recommend Jiffy Mix because it's by far the best one.
+- 1 Cup Jiffy Corn Muffin Mix- I recommend Jiffy Mix because it's by far the best one.
 But you can use another brand if you want.

-- Sour Cream- or cream cheese for a richer filling.
+- ½ Cup Sour Cream- Use full-fat sour cream or cream cheese for a richer filling.

-- Mozzarella Cheese- shredded cheddar cheese, Mexican cheese, or even pepper jack cheese for a little spice work too.
+- 1 Cup Mozzarella Cheese- shredded cheddar cheese, Mexican cheese, or even pepper jack cheese for a bit of spice works too.

 How To Make Paula Deen's Corn Casserole